manvic286/manvic286/README.md

 -->

 # 💫About Me
 👋 Hi.
-I'm Manuel, a student, web developer and programmer.
+I'm Manuel, a student, web developer and programmer.<br>
 👯 I’m looking to collaborate on any project to help sharpen my skills.

 ## 🌐Socials